Skip to content

 An Enclave Gateway will only provide an answer for a given DNS query if the Gateway Access Policy that allowed it to be forwarded in the first place allows the querying party to reach the returned IP addresses.

-So, for example if a DNS query is forwarded to an Enclave Gateway, and the query yields an answer of 10.0.0.30 and 192.168.0.30, but Gateway Access Policy only allows 10.0.0.1 to be reached, then the returned result NOT include 192.168.0.30 so as to prevent information disclosure from the Gateway about systems in adjacent networks.
+So, for example if a DNS query is forwarded to an Enclave Gateway, and the query yields an answer of 10.0.0.30 and 192.168.0.30, but Gateway Access Policy only allows 10.0.0.1 to be reached, then the returned result will NOT include 192.168.0.30 so as to prevent information disclosure from the Gateway about systems in adjacent networks.

 A Gateway may attempt to resolve forwarded DNS queries in one of two ways: